 Recently guns became the second leading cause of death of children and teens across the country.

-At 7.9 gun deaths per 100,000, gun violence in California is much lower than the national average.
+At 7.5 gun deaths per 100,000, gun violence in California is much lower than the national average.
 But that isn’t particularly low by international standards.
-We have roughly the same gun fatality rate as the Philippines.
-In 2017, 3,184 Californians were killed by guns.
+We have roughly the same gun fatality rate as South Africa.
+In 2019, 2,945 Californians were killed by guns.